jupyterlite/jupyterlite/CONTRIBUTING.md

 For reference the default `doit` tasks are defined in the `DOIT_CONFIG` variable in the [dodo.py][dodo] file.
 ```

-#### `doit auto`

-On Linux and MacOS, `doit auto` (which can also accept task names) will watch all files
-and perform any dependent tasks, then reload the tasks, useful for rapidly seeing
-changes.

-> By default, `auto` will invoke `doit lint` which may change source files.
-This can be
-> confusing to IDEs (or the `watch:docs` and `watch:js` tasks) that might be performing
-> their own watching, or run up against file system limits.

 #### `doit serve`

 A number of development servers can be started for interactive local development and
 documentation authoring.

-Offering different assets and tools, and obey different environment variables:
+These offer different assets and tools, and obey different environment variables:

 - `5000`: core assets from `./app`:
   - `doit serve:core:js`